mlflow/mlflow/docs/source/quickstart.rst

 predictions.

 The following example uses ``curl`` to send a JSON-serialized Pandas DataFrame with the `split` orientation to the pyfunc server.
-Note: The optional *index* field that provides labels for DataFrame rows is omitted from this example.
 For more information about the input data formats accepted by the pyfunc model server, see the :ref:`MLflow deployment tools documentation <pyfunc_deployment>`.

 .. code:: bash